codefellows/portland-201d3/ProjectWeekGuide.md

 - Graders will convert your raw score from the exam website into a percentage here in Canvas, with each percentage point worth one point, for a maximum of 100 points in Canvas.

 ### Submit
-You have approximately one week to take the exam and submit a text comment in Canvas that contains the following information:
+You have until 8 am of Project Week Day 2 to take the exam and submit a text comment in Canvas that contains the following information:
 - Raw score from the exam website
 - How much time you spent on the exam, total
 - Exam level (-5 = way too easy, 0 = just right, 5 = way too hard)